Go to Next Chapter -- Return to Contents/Index

 “It’s an e-mail screen,” he thought warily, as she edged closer.
 “Surely you’ve seen that before!”

 “Stop it Wanda, I’m trying to think!”
-He growled, humping up his back.
+He hissed, humping up his back.

 “Yeah, stop it again and move away closer!” drawled Drew, nestling beside Neva and licking her ear.

-“As I was going to explain to Wanda,” Sam told the group wearily, “it’s hard to use the computer with these stubby paws.”
-“Here goes,” he attempted to hit a key.
+“As I was going to explain to Wanda,” Sam communicated to the group, “it’s hard to use the keyboard with these stubby paws.”
+“You see what I mean?” he asked, trying to hit a few key.

 Sa;lioxcweasfgnmaslk.,cviomn! appeared on the screen.